How Much Is Your Life Worth? (Part 3 - What Your Life Reveals to Your Neighbors)

 "Let your light so shine before men, that they may see your good works and glorify your father in heaven."
 (Matthew 5:16)

 In the ages past, Lucifer let sin twist his mind, and one day he had an idea.
 The idea was to do harm to something precious belonging to his enemy, the Lord God.
 He knew that in the end, he himself would not become God as was his heart's desire.
-So he hatched a plan to disrupt and win loyalty away from God so that in those few lives he would be treated as god.
+Or maybe he was insane enough to believe it, at any rate, he hatched a plan to disrupt and win loyalty away from God so that in those few lives he would be treated as god.
 In this little way he would be like God.

 "You are of your father the devil, and the desires of your father you want to do.
 He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
 When he speaks a lie, he speaks from his own resources for he is a liar and the father of it."
 (John 8:44)